joaovictorlopezpereira/Metacircular-Evaluator/README.md

 ## Description

-This is an implementation of a Metacircular evaluator for Scheme heavily inspired by the evaluator described in Structure and Interpretation of Computer Programs (SICP).
+This is an implementation of a metacircular evaluator for Scheme heavily inspired by the evaluator described in Structure and Interpretation of Computer Programs (SICP).

 This repository contains: